surveyjs/surveyjs_vue_quickstart/README.md

-# VueJS + SurveyJS/SurveyJS_Editor QuickStart Source
+# SurveyJS: Survey Library and Survey Creator, VueJS QuickStart Source
 [![Build Status][travis-badge]][travis-badge-url]

 ## How to run this sample application